The usual message to pregnant women: Don’t drink any alcohol. Clearly alcohol use can cause major problems for the

 Children with FAS are slower to learn language skills than other kids.
 When they reach school age they often have learning disabilities and difficulty with attention, memory and hyperactivity.
 They are more likely to have poor coordination and a hard time with problem-solving.
 And some have trouble making friends and relating to other kids.
 All of which can make school a really difficult time.

-Despite this clear advice, up to half of women drink alcohol during pregnancy.
+Despite this clear advice, up to half of women drink some alcohol during pregnancy.

 Putting it into practice

 How clear is the medical evidence supporting strict abstinence from alcohol during pregnancy?
 Not very strong.
 Other studies suggest pregnant women who have an occasional drink don’t harm themselves or their baby.
 A 2012 Danish study, for example, found that low to moderate alcohol consumption during pregnancy did not affect executive functioning among 5-year-olds.
 Executive functioning is a catchall term that describes the ability to perform activities such as planning, organizing, strategizing, remembering details, and managing time.

 However, since it’s not clear how much alcohol it takes to cause problems, the best advice remains the same: women should avoid alcohol if they are pregnant or might become pregnant.